 To make the crust:

-- Preheat oven to 350°F (177°C).
+- Preheat the oven to 350°F (177°C).
 Line a 9x13-inch pan with aluminum foil or parchment paper, leaving some overhang for easy removal, and set aside.

 - In a large mixing bowl, whisk together the flour, granulated sugar, and salt until well combined.
 Slice the butter into pieces and add it to the dry ingredients.
 Using a pastry cutter, or fork, cut the butter into the mixture until it starts to come together and is crumbly.